MohsinbinAlthaf/Mohsinbinalthaf/README.md

 Myself Mohsin a 16 year old boy who get's out of the box.
 CEO of **Spark Technologies**.
 Hands on **Robotics, Artificial intelligence, Programming, Machine Learning, Software development, Entrepreneurship**.

-Got recogonized official in **KERALA STARTUP MISSION FOR THE BEST IDEA OF THE YEAR 2020**
+Got recogonized officialy in **KERALA STARTUP MISSION FOR THE BEST IDEA OF THE YEAR 2020**
 - ***Enterpreneurship***
 - ***Research on Crypto currency***
 - ***Spend Time productive***